-Home / Gi Facts and Research / Fact Sheets
+Home / GI Facts and Research / Fact Sheets

 Fact Sheets

-These resources provide information that makes understanding low Gi easier for everyone.
+These resources provide information that makes understanding low GI easier for everyone.
 Whether you’re a consumer or a health professional, just search for the information you need and download or print the relevant resource for future reference.

 Consumer Fact Sheets